Using an oral syringe

 - Insert the tip of the oral syringe into the bottle adapter.

-- Turn the bottle upside down and pull the plunger until the medicine reaches the right dose.
+- Turn the bottle upside down and pull the plunger until the medicine reaches the volume required.

 - Gently remove the tip of the oral syringe from the bottle adapter.

 - Put the top back on the bottle.

 - Put the tip of the oral syringe inside your child’s mouth.

 - Gently push the plunger to squirt small amounts of medicine into the side of your child’s mouth.

 - Allow your child to swallow before continuing to push the plunger.